einrob/TS_CNN/Traffic_Sign_Classifier.md

 ## Udacity Forum

 Also a big "thank you!" to subodh.malgonde for his useful posts on questions in the Udacity Forum!
+Unfortunately these posts are only accessible for SDCNP members:

 https://discussions.udacity.com/t/number-of-epochs/228034/2?u=r.roessler